utzmankazeem/kaysMovie/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## FEatures
+## Features

-this project simulates movies platform, such as netflix etc, users can easily search for movies and stream.
+this project is a movies platform, such as netflix etc, users can easily search for movies and see details.

 To learn see usage, check out the [React documentation] (https://utzmankazeem.github.io/kaysMovie).